Our Commitment to Privacy

 - In connection with corporate business transactions, such as a merger or sale of a business.

-When you use or interact with us via our digital offerings, or interact with us via electronic communications, we (or our service providers on our behalf) may automatically collect technical and navigational and location information, such as device type, browser type, Internet protocol address, pages visited, and average time spent on our digital offerings.
-We use this information for a variety of purposes, such as maintaining the security of your session, facilitating site navigation, improving the design and functionality of our digital offerings and electronic communications, and personalizing your experience.
+When you use or interact with us via our digital offerings, or interact with us via electronic communications, we (or our service providers on our behalf) may automatically collect technical and navigational and location information, such as device type, browser type, internet protocol address, pages visited, and average time spent on our digital offerings.
+We use this information for a variety of purposes, such as maintaining the security of your online session, facilitating site navigation, improving the design and functionality of our digital offerings and electronic communications, and personalizing your experience.